 The ADR graph shows two regions beyond the threshold variation of +/- 1.5%, South Wales (_K), and Yorkshire (_M).

-On the upward trend for the ADR in both South Wales and Yorkshire, investigation is still ongoing.
-Elexon will continue to update industry, and the relevant Elexon committees, on a regular basis, with feedback from committees taken into account in our investigations.
+On the upward trend for the ADR in both South Wales and Yorkshire, the investigation is still ongoing.
+Elexon will continue to update the industry, and the relevant Elexon committees, on a regular basis, with feedback from committees taken into account in our investigations.

 About Annual Demand Ratio